joeletherton/Calculator/README.md

 Once the operations were complete, it was time to work on the memory feature.
 This actually turned out to be an even lower rent version of the calculator itself.
 I toyed with the idea of making the memory buttons conform to the "standard" operations, but it seemed a bit overkill for such minor features so I created their own events for them and added a label in the corner to show the status of a number in memory.

+Finally, after all features behaved as I wanted I refactored a couple of pieces within the events that looked a little repetitive.
+They weren't drastic, and I could have left them unfactored.
+I wanted a slightly cleaner code base though, and for such a simple project I felt it would be amateurish, lazy even, to leave them in their repetitive state.
+As my professor "Bud" used to say, "Whenever you see repetition like this, your spidey senses should be goin' CRAZY!"

 Overall it took about 3 hours or so to complete, and it's still got a few issues I haven't really bothered with to test or to fix.
 It handles decimals just fine, however I didn't test it with fringe decimals or with infinite repeaters or with 2's complement problems.
 I set the max length of the number to 8, but I didn't provide any formatting features such as exponential, overflows, or decimal refinement.
 I also didn't do any "error" checking for numerics that couldn't be adequately display.

 Even though I used a decimal instead of a double, I still used an epsilon comparison for zero equality.
 Decimal is supposed to be able to handle a zero equality, but I come from the days of double and frankly I'm a little paranoid sometimes.